It's Time for a TSP ConversionFederal Employees

 Roth conversions are not a one size fits all planning technique.
 As your personal finances change, reevaluate the viability of a TSP to Roth Conversions at least once a year.
 Conversions can be a great fit early on in retirement, especially for retirees that otherwise wouldn’t be taking distributions.

 Evaluating the benefits of a Roth conversion is something we do annually with our planning clients.
-If you would like a partner to help you on your retirement journey and evaluate things like Roth conversions you can.
+If you would like a partner to help you on your retirement journey and evaluate things like Roth conversions you can schedule an intro call with Brad.

 Brad Bobb, CFP® is the owner of Bobb Financial Inc, and an expert in retirement planning for federal employees.